3JTek/Project-4/README.md

 ### Challenges

-* Testing the whole system with all parts integrated was complex since everything change needed to be deployed in Heroku for the notification URL to point to a web domain (and not localhost).
+* Testing the message notification form a mobile phone was complex since any change needed to be deployed in Heroku for the notification URL to point to a web domain (and not localhost).

 * Also the sale new page has quite a lot of interconnected elements (map range changes will impact the price, categories will change map and pricing...) which tends to complexify the react lifecycle of this particular page.